openmobilityfoundation/governance/technical/OMF-CDS-Policy-Language-Guidance.md

 Here are some footnotes from the document which are open for [discussion](https://github.com/openmobilityfoundation/mobility-data-specification/discussions).

-1. Note that GBFS does this, with a [3 month adoption recommendation](https://github.com/NABSA/gbfs/blob/master/gbfs.md#version-endpoints) for both major and minor releases.
-Also see the full [GBFS and Shared Mobility Data Policy](https://mobilitydata.org/gbfs-and-shared-mobility-data-policy/) guidance document.
+1. Note that MDS has similar guidance which you can read in our [MDS Policy Language Guidance](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-MDS-Policy-Language-Guidance.md).
+GBFS has a similar [3 month adoption recommendation](https://github.com/NABSA/gbfs/blob/master/gbfs.md#version-endpoints) for both major and minor releases, outlined in their [GBFS and Shared Mobility Data Policy](https://mobilitydata.org/gbfs-and-shared-mobility-data-policy/) guidance document.
 2. Up to the city to provide this time range.
 Could be 6 months for major releases, and 4 for minor, for example, per the [Version Guidance](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-MDS-Version-Guidance.md).
 3. Note this is technical response time to the API endpoint, not data timestamps.
 Should response times be enumerated by endpoint based on expected processing time (eg. events are quickly processed and returned, but historic data pulls may take longer)?